 The question is…..
 Is this acceptable?
 Does this glorify God?
 Is this edifying to Christians?
 To those questions I would have to give it a big “NO”.
 Admittedly, my ears did perk a bit when I heard DecemberRadio plug in to a Kansas song.
 Why?
 Because at the time I had spent 30sumodd years of my life listening to that kind of music, (I even saw Kansas in concert in the early 80’s) as well as a lot of heavier artists and none glorified God.
 So when I got home I had to look into Kansas a little further.
 Come to find out a couple of the guys are/ were professing Christians and even released some Christian CD’s at one point.

 I also did a quick search of other Christian artists that have covered secular songs.
 One that came to mind before my search was Third Day covering U2’s “With Or Without You” during the medley on their “Offerings II” release.
-(I’ll just firmly state without apology that U2 is NOT a Christian band, and until they denounce their catholic faith there is not much hope in me seeing them any differently, and no I am not a Pharisee, just a Bible believing Christian that happens to BELIEVE what the bible says and not the mainstream… sorry for that PSA).
+(I’ll just firmly state without apology that U2 is NOT a Christian band, and until they denounce their ecumenical beliefs there is not much hope in me seeing them any differently, and no I am not a Pharisee, just a Bible believing Christian that happens to BELIEVE what the bible says and not the mainstream… sorry for that PSA).
 If you go here there is a list of some songs that have been covered by “Christian” artists.

 Personally I frown heavily on someone that calls his or her self a Christian and sings a Beatles’ song.
 I mean, what’s the process like?
 Do you just think “Oh, that will be cool to sing” or do you look past all the worldliness and sinfulness of that type of artist and think that you might be able to draw a person to Christ using a song by somebody they have heard before?
 Let me emphatically point out that it is the Father that draws people to the Son John 6:44 – not a cheesy cover song.
-One song that really popped off of the list was “Crazy Chain” covered by Jars Of Clay in concert.
+One song that really popped off of the list was “Crazy Train” covered by Jars Of Clay in concert.
 Who would have thunk it?
 JOC is a favorite of mine, Ozzy Osborne used to be, back in my sinful life.
 In fact I was introduced to Ozzy at Youth Camp at my former church.
 Now how’s that for irony?
 But an Ozzy song?
 A Beatles song?

 It's also increasingly alarming that secular songs are making it to “worship” services as well.
 In fact see below for a “worship” band at New Spring Church covering AC/DC’s Highway To Hell on Easter Morning.
 Does the word Blasphemy come to mind to anyone but me?
 From what I see on the web, this is a common thing to do now.
 Maybe not at this shocking level, but Coldplay is a name that keeps coming up.
 So it’s a downward spiral (and no I’m not quoting Nine Inch Nails) into the pit, or toilet.
 It is getting progressively worse as one “church” sees what another is doing and they then push it a little further.
 All the while the “pastor” sits back and bangs his head as the congregation becomes larger and his numbers get bigger.
 That is typical as well in that most modern pastors will do or say whatever it takes to fill his pews.
 They have even come up with a different gospel.
 I think scripture says a lot on that subject.
 Galatians 1:6-9 hits it dead center and says that who does this will be cursed.
 Yikes.
 I’m really not up to being cursed by God.
 Actually the Greek word from the original text is anathema, which means doomed or more bluntly let them be damned.
 Double yikes!
 Just look at all the false gospels that have proliferated our times and I will not go into detail in this posting, but just check out my other posts for details.